weican/open-movies-information-backend/README.md

 # Features
 - Displaying movies information and interactive visualization on charts
 - Automatic copying data and extracting from TMDb server into the host database by RESTful API
-- Using JSON Web Token(JWT) with Spring Security for the authorized users to update at the latest of movies information
+- Using JSON Web Token(JWT) with Spring Security for the authorized users to update the latest movies information
 - Providing RESTful API for endpoints

 # Declaration and Licence